joloev/katacoda-scenarios/rust-docker/intro.md

 ## Intended learning outcomes
 - Learn how to set up a Docker container and a few basic Docker commands neccessary
 - Learn how to deploy a rust server in using the Docker container
+- Making that server accessible from another machine